Sign up for the latest news & insights

 Individual consultation meetings are an opportunity for the employee to put forward suggestions as to how redundancies may be avoided and raise any objections around the basis for their provisional selection.
 It’s important that you listen, give serious consideration to the points raised, and respond.

 Once the scoring is finalised, there should also be a final meeting with individual employees to discuss alternative employment and, in the absence of any suitable alternative role, confirm redundancy and notice.
-Whilst there is no legal obligation to offer an appeal, it is certainly best practice to do so and something we would recommend in most cases.
+Whilst there’s no legal obligation to offer an appeal, it’s certainly best practice to do so and recommended in most cases.

 Note that the statutory right to be accompanied only applies to attendance at disciplinary and grievance meetings and not, specifically, redundancy consultation meetings.
 However, as a matter of best practice, we would recommend it.